NSEA Certificate Programs

 These certificate programs have been developed in accordance with the equity principles of Career Connect Washington in mind.
 Career Connect Washington's equity mission is to ensure that demographics and student characteristics such as race, income, geography, gender, and citizenship status do not predict the academic and career outcomes of Washington's students.
 In alignment with this goal, NSEA alongside WWU’s Environmental Studies Department and Environmental Science Department have designed these certificate programs with the intention of exposing historically underrepresented students to the field of environmental restoration.
 We particularly encourage applications from BIPOC students, LGBTQ+ students, multilingual students, students with disabilities, lower-income students, rural youth, foster children, homeless youth, and young parents.

 Acceptance into the NSEA certificate programs is competitive.
 Students who have completed preparatory courses and have declared a major in the College of the Environment should apply.

-Applications through the link below are reviewed early fall and late spring each year.
+Applications through the link below are reviewed late spring each year.
 A committee of NSEA staff and faculty review applications and select up to 15 students for each cohort.
 Following acceptance, students will meet with a faculty certificate adviser to map out coursework and NSEA staff to plan internship hours and activities.
 Diverse students of all kinds are strongly encouraged to apply and bring their diverse experiences and perspectives to enrich, challenge, and enhance NSEA's activities.

 How it Works